sdsc-hpc-training-org/expanse-101/Expanse_Aggregate.md

 #### Batch Jobs<a name="run-jobs-methods-batch"></a>

-* Batch Jobs are used to submit batch scripts to SLURM from the login nodes.
+* Batch Jobs are used to submit batch scripts to Slurm from the login nodes.
 You need to specify
    * Partition (queue)
    * Time limit for the run (maximum of 48 hours)
    * Number of nodes, tasks per node; Memory requirements (if any)